 fill the entire screen.
 The size and bit depth of the file must match the currently selected

 graphics mode.
-The easiest way to assure that is to use *screensave
+The easiest way to assure that is to use *screensave to create

 the file.